OpenWaterFoundation/owf-learn-cdss-statemod-dev/mkdocs-project/docs/introduction.md

 This repository is currently private but will be made publicly available once initial developer environment and licensing are in place.

-The expectation is that a core group of developers will lead the open source project and enhancements and other contributions will be funded through various projects that need the enhancements.
+The plan is that a core group of developers will lead the open source project and enhancements and other code contributions will be funded through various projects that need the enhancements.
 The developer community will therefore grow as more information is made available and there are opportunities to contribute bug fixes and enhancements.
 One or more lead developers will be identified and play an important role in maintenance, enhancements, and quality control.